Updated: May 27

-Below, find my reading list over the past months (updated regularly).
+Below, find my reading list over the past months and years (updated regularly).
 My tastes are eclectic, including current affairs, sports, leadership, and faith.
 But I always enjoy reading history, especially as learning about the past helps me understand today.
 As you'll see, some books I loved, while others less so.
 My comments will help you figure out which is which.

 Just finished “Things Fall Apart” by Nigerian author Chinua Achebe, considered the father of African literature.
 Portrays life in the southeastern part of Nigeria pre and post-European contact and the challenges of clashing cultures and power imbalances.